cryotools/cosipy/README.md

 Anselm Arndt, anselm.arndt@geo.hu-berlin.de

 # Requirements
-## Packages and libaries
+## Packages and libraries
 ####Python 3
 Any Python 3 version on any operating system should work.
-If you think the reason of a problem might be your specific Python 3 version or your operating system, please create a topic in the forum. $LINK$ <br> Model is tested and developed on:
+If you think the reason for a problem might be your specific Python 3 version or your operating system, please create a topic in the forum. $LINK$ <br> Model is tested and developed on:
   * Anaconda Distribution on max OS
   * Python 3.6.5 on Ubuntu 18.04